 Unmoderated usability testing is a research methodology that helps teams conduct research without the presence of a live moderator.
 Typically, participants engage with prompts or tasks remotely through an online platform like Hubble.
 Not having a real-time human moderator can lead to participants not fully understanding the context behind the study and this approach may not be suitable for complex tasks or scenarios that require in-depth understanding.
 On the other hand, it also offers several unique advantages, such as cost-efficiency, flexibility, and the ability to reach a wider and more diverse pool of participants.
 While there are both pros and cons to running unmoderated studies, we’ll explore some of the key benefits to decide whether unmoderated studies are suited for your next project’s needs.

-1. Cost and Time Efficient
+1. Cost and Time Saving

 Unmoderated studies are typically more budget-friendly compared to traditional moderated studies that involve moderators to be present for each session.
 Once the study goes live, data can be collected relatively easier within a shorter time frame than moderated studies.
 In order for unmoderated studies to be successful, teams must make sure that the test is worded clearly and is easy to understand without the presence of a real-time moderator.
 Pilot-testing the study with another team member is strongly recommended to ensure the study flows as you expect it to.